 Read more

-...ambitious to take on any subject.
+...so!
+I love to obtain knowledge and help others achieve success as well!
+I am most comfortable in tutoring English as it comes very easily to me, but feel ambitious to take on any subject.
 I have direct experience with Math subjects up to Calculus.
 All in all, I am a very amiable personality who loves to learn, grow, and help bring understanding to others.
-I understand that not everyone learns in the same method, and this drives me to make the process easier for those like me.
-"Education is not the learning of facts, but the training of the mind to think" -...
+I understand that not everyone learns in the same method,...

 Read more

-Can also tutor:ACT, AIMS, ISEE and 153 more subjects.
+Can also tutor:ASVAB, AIMS, ISEE and 153 more subjects.

 I have a passion for helping others grow and learn more about children, families, psychology, and how the mind works.
 I love to see the lightbulb turn on when a student grasps a concept.
 I am an artist, a mother, and a lifelong learner myself.